jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

-4. Attach the File Storage by the IP address of the attached target.
-The IP address of the attached target can be viewed on “Console-Storage and CDN-Cloud File Service-File Storage” page after clicking the ID of the attached target.
+4. Attach the File Storage by the IP address of the mount target.
+The IP address of the mount target can be viewed on “Console-Storage and CDN-Cloud File Service-File Storage” page after clicking the ID of the File Storage.

 ![MtIp](../../../../image/Cloud-File-Service/MtIp.png)

-For example, the IP address of the attached target is 10.0.0.30, which is attached to the nfs directory created in the previous step. **Note that the default NFS protocol for the attach tool is 4.1 version, so the attach commands for CentOS 7.2 and below are slightly different:**
+For example, the IP address of the Mount target is 10.0.0.30, which is attached to the nfs directory created in the previous step. **Note that the default NFS protocol for the attach tool is 4.1 version, so the attach commands for CentOS 7.2 and below are slightly different:**

 **CentOS 6.9 to CentOS 7.2 versions run commands below:**